You can log in to the on-screen test system, Surpass, via the link below:

 Test feedback is not available for the following tests.
 For the ICT tests, you can view the tests but the file upload functionality is not available.

-For all tests except Level 3 Cambridge Technicals in Performing Art Unit 2C (see below), candidates use SecureClient to sit the test.
+For all tests except Level 2 Cambridge Technicals in Digital Media Unit 2C and Level 3 Cambridge Technicals in Performing Art Unit 2C (see below), candidates use SecureClient to sit the test.
 In most cases, this restricts access to other applications on the computer.

 The candidate navigates through the test entering their responses, accessing any linked source material and uploading worked files as required by the test.
 The time remaining is displayed at the top of the screen and warnings pop up at 15 and 5 minutes remaining.